Slider

 ABOUT

-Nick Mason: Mountain and Documentary Photographer
+Nick Mason: Outdoor and Documentary Photographer

 Thank you for visiting my website and I hope that you enjoy looking at my photographs as much as I have enjoyed creating them.

-As I have grown older however I have felt that there are even more important things to photograph than the beauty of the moutain landscape.
-Through my work as Chair of Trustees for the International Porter Protection Group UK (IPPG) I have used my photography to bring attention to the plight of mountain porters in Nepal and IPPG's work at the two high altitude rescue posts in the mountain villages of Machermo and Gokyo not far from Mount Everest that it ran in partnership with Community Action Nepal until they were recently forced to close as a result of corrupt Nepalese politics.
-Most recently I have been photographing the impact of COVID-19 on the Intensive Care Unit at the Royal Gwent Hospital where I worked during the pandemic's first wave and which resulted in me receiving the 2021 AP Power of Photography Award, one of the UK photography industry's most prestigious awards.
+There are, however, many other important things to photograph.
+Through my work as Chair of Trustees for the charity the International Porter Protection Group UK (IPPG) I used my photography to bring attention to the plight of mountain porters in Nepal and IPPG's work at the two high altitude rescue posts in the mountain villages of Machermo and Gokyo.
+Tragically this work was forcibly closed down in 2020 as a result of Nepalese political corruption.
+More recently I photographed the impact of COVID-19 on the patients and staff of the Intensive Care Units of ABUHB.

 Photography Equipment